JashanVIRDI12/GrowGuide/README.md

 ### Form Submissions

-When users submit forms on either the Medical Tourism or Commodity Trading pages:
+When users submit forms on the Medical Tourism page:

 1. **Frontend**: JavaScript captures form data and sends it to the backend
 2. **Backend**: Express server processes the submission and sends an email